International Business: BS, BA

-The international business program develops the skills and knowledge needed to provide leadership in the global marketplace.
+The International Business Major helps students develop the skills and knowledge needed to provide leadership in the global marketplace.
 This requires not only being able to manage customers, products, and processes in global supply chains, but also understanding the social, political, and cultural dimensions of business in an international environment.
-Students who graduate in international business might find a career in international banking, global purchasing, international logistics, international sales and marketing, economic and trade analysis, and much more.
+Students who graduate in international business pursue careers in fields like international banking, global purchasing, international logistics, international sales and marketing, economic and trade analysis, and much more.

 With a degree in international business, students may be qualified for the following careers:

 - Economic & Trade Analysis